ZiedYT/chats-revenge-public/README.md

 ## Features
 - Support for both channel points and bits
 - Rewards:
+    - # General effects: work everywhere, not limited to games.
     - `Display Rewards`: (require display capture and not window capture on OBS)
         - Chat can turn off your monitor
         - Chat can blur your monitor